 The Process for a Motion to Set Aside Conviction

-A Memorandum is a complex and extensive pleading that highlights the best parts of our client’s life and presents the information compellingly.
+A Memorandum is a complex and extensive pleading highlighting the best parts of our client’s life and compellingly presenting the information.
 We will work with you to obtain letters of community support and other documents to include in the memorandum.
-Don’t worry, we will guide you through the entire process and ensure you understand what’s happening along the way.
+Don’t worry; we will guide you through the entire process and ensure you understand what’s happening along the way.
 If OCPO or the AG opposes the Motion to Set Aside conviction, we will take the necessary steps to overcome any objections.
 Ultimately, the motion will be scheduled for a hearing, and we will appear with you in court to advocate on your behalf.
 If you cannot appear at the hearing because you live out of Michigan or for another reason, we will find a way to make it work.